Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance: PAG: Perturbed-Attention Guidance

 Then similar to WGAN~\cite{arjovsky2017wasserstein,wu2018wasserstein}, we set the generator loss of the implicit discriminator as our energy function, $\mathcal{L}_\mathcal{G}$, and compute its derivative as

 Then, using Eq.~\ref{eq:generator_grad}, we define a new diffusion sampling such that

-Since diffusion models already learned the desired distribution, we use the pretrained score estimation network $\epsilon_\theta(x_t)$ as an approximation of $-\sigma_t{\nabla}_{x_t} \mathrm{log}\, p(x_t|y)$.
+Since diffusion models have already learned the desired distribution, we use the pretrained score estimation network $\epsilon_\theta(x_t)$ as an approximation of $-\sigma_t{\nabla}_{x_t} \mathrm{log}\, p(x_t|y)$.
 For the score with undesirable label $\hat{y}$, we approximate it by \textit{perturbing} the forward pass of pretrained network which we denote $\hat{\epsilon}_\theta(x_t)$.
 Note that $\hat{\epsilon}_\theta(x_t)$ can embody any form of perturbation during the epsilon prediction process, including perturbations applied to the input~\cite{hong2023improving} or internal representations, or both.
+We call this \textbf{perturbation guidance}, as it guides sampling by simulating undesirable predictions via perturbations.